hwipl/blog/drafts/tc-bpf_from_c/README.md

 ## Code Snippets

-The sections below contain C code snippets that show the implementation of tc-bpf attaching and detaching.
+The sections below contain C code snippets that show a complete implementation of tc-bpf attaching and detaching as described above.

 ### Attaching a BPF Program on a Network Interface